baldwalker/openpilot-1/README.md

 Slow down for curves toggle.
 (Beta)

-LDWS tooggle under `Community` in `Settings` for cars with LDWS but not SCC.
+LDWS toggle under `Community` in `Settings` for cars with LDWS but not SCC.

 MAD mode toggle for no disengae on brake or gas.